gmmelo/gmmelo/README.md

 ### Collaboration

-I'm currently a freshman at Arizona State University, but I already work on some cool projects.
+I'm currently a sophomore at Arizona State University, but I already work on some cool projects.
 Feel free to contact me via my LinkedIn if you want to talk about those and do some learning together!